Articles related to chili peppers

 Chili Pepper - Stuffed Chili Pepper Recipe - Thai Food - About.com

 If you like spicy, you'll love these hot red chili peppers!
 This fun recipe starts with an assortment of chili peppers which are anywhere from 2 - 4 inches long.

-Chili Peppers - Domestication of Capsicum - About Archaeology
+Chili Peppers - Domestication of Capsicum - Archaeology - About.com

 Evidence for the domestication of chili peppers suggests that it was domesticated in South America.